 Web Design Trends #6: Black & White Palettes

 While previous years saw a resurgence in vibrancy and pastel colors, lately the opposite seems to be taking the lead.
-In 2019, more and more sites are likely to adopt black-and-white palettes for a more somber and visually dynamic look.
+This year, more and more sites are likely to adopt black-and-white palettes for a more somber and visually dynamic look.

 The black-and-white combination has always been a powerful one, combining the most aggressive color with the most passive for a stimulating contrast sure to grab attention.
 The downside is that, unless used with care, a black-and-white palette can appear drab, old-fashioned, or just plain boring.